drewmmiranda/aws-kill-switch/README.md

 ## Installing

-1. Setup `aws-kill-switch-poll.sh` on the NON aws VM (e.g. on prem VM)
+### Setup `aws-kill-switch-poll.sh` on the NON aws VM (e.g. on prem VM)

+Prerequisites:

+* Git
+* Git config completed with user.email and user.name
+    * `git config --global user.email "you@example.com"`
+    * `git config --global user.name "Your Name"`
+* Git credential helper configured to 'store'
+    * `git config credential.helper store`
+* Github Personal Access Token
+    * Via Github / Settings / Developer Settings / Personal access tokens
+        * This is required in order to authenticate using an account with MFA/2FA enabled

+Instructions:

 1. Create directory `/root/git`
 2. Git Clone this repo to this directory, which will create `/root/git/aws-kill-switch`
+    * NOTE: run `git push` at at least once to save the credential
 3. Copy `aws-kill-switch-poll.sh`
     * from `/root/git/aws-kill-switch/src`
     * to `/root/git`
         * NOTE: this is done to ensure the script isn't changed while running and to avoid accidentally breaking the script
 4. Add a line to crontab
     * `*/5 * * * * /root/git/aws-kill-switch-poll.sh >/dev/null 2>&1`
         * NOTE: this runs once every 5 minutes, but can be customzied to suite your needs
 5. At this point `graylog-aws.log` will be updated each time the cron job executes

-2. Setup `deadman.sh` on AWS instance
+### Setup `deadman.sh` on AWS instance

 1. Copy `deadman.sh` to /root
 2. Make executable via `chmod +x deadman.sh`
 3. Add to crontab